-What Can a Handyman Do in Union in Union County, North Carolina?
+What Can a Handyman Do Without a License in Union in Union County, North Carolina?

 In North Carolina, a handyman can generally do small “general construction” jobs without a state general contractor license only if the total project cost stays under the state’s licensing threshold; however, electrical, plumbing, HVAC and fire-sprinkler work typically require separate state trade licensing regardless of job size.
 In Union (Union County), you’ll also deal with local zoning/permits and—depending on whether you are inside a town/city limits—local privilege/business registration rules (many NC jurisdictions shifted away from local business licenses when the privilege license tax was repealed).